 How Can Your Dentist Help?

-If you are diagnosed with obstructive sleep apnea, your doctor will probably recommend a CPAP machine to treat it.
+If you are diagnosed with obstructive sleep apnoea, your doctor will probably recommend a CPAP machine to treat it.
 While CPAP is very effective when used consistently and properly, many people find CPAP disruptive and inconvenient.

 There is an alternative treatment that your dentist may be able to offer you: Oral appliance therapy.
 An oral appliance, which is similar to a mouth guard used for sports, is worn at night to hold the jaw in the proper position to prevent the closing of the airway.
 This treatment, unlike CPAP, is quiet, doesn’t trigger claustrophobia, and doesn’t require electricity to work.
-It could be an excellent solution for who suffer from mild to moderate sleep apnea and don’t think CPAP is a good fit.
+It could be an excellent solution for who suffer from mild to moderate sleep apnoea and don’t think CPAP is a good fit.